danielpartida/rekt-analysis/README.md

 ## Instructions to run the script and replicate the results
 - This code uses an API from DeFiYield App to fetch the rekt database.
 To maintain its privacy, the API key is stored under an .env file.
 Please add an .env file before executing the code and set your API value to the variable "X-Api-Key"
-- To run the main.py script, install the dependencies in the requirements.txt file
+- The working directory is the parent directory
-- The queries should be made on the link https://public-api.defiyield.app/
+- The queries are made on the link https://public-api.defiyield.app/
-- To test queries, use the DeFiYield [playground](https://public-api.defiyield.app/graphql/)
+- To test other queries, use the DeFiYield [playground](https://public-api.defiyield.app/graphql/)
+- To run the main.py script, install the dependencies in the requirements.txt file, then run src/main.py
+- To run the Streamlit app, write in the command line "streamlit run src/app.py"

 ## Ideas to implement
 - Start general
+  - Do analysis for category and for type of issue
   - In which platform / chain do we find the biggest scams?
   - What is the main category of exploits?
 NFTs, Exchange, Metaverse, Token, Bridge?
   - What is the main type of exploit?
 Scam, exploit or hack?
-  - Funds lost over time?
+  - Funds lost over time (year by year)?
   - Ratio of lost and recovered funds
   - Which are the platforms that are the most secure & insecure?
   - How costly is every scam?